xyzuka/Restaurant-Page/README.md

 #### Description

-Restaurant page project from The Odin Project Curriculum.
+Restaurant page project from The Odin Project Curriculum, created to work with Webpack5 and Modules.

 #### Features
 - Responsive design